je-nunez/Visualizing_investment_neighborhoods_Toronto/README.md

-# Visualizing the Investment in the Neighborhoods of Toronto and relative Tax Estimation on Residential Properties
+# Visualizing the Investment in the Neighborhoods of Toronto

-This is a technical test of visualizing the investment in the neighborhoods of Toronto and relative Tax Estimation on Residential Properties
+This is a technical test of visualizing the investment in the neighborhoods of Toronto and the relative Tax Estimation on Residential Properties in those neighborhoods, using matplotlib/numpy/basemap/descartes in Python.

 # Open Data used from the City of Toronto